 - Subject (ga);

-Expressing Japanese sentences with words in their natural order takes time and practice!
-So practice as much as possible!
-I hope this guide has helped you get a basic understanding of this topic!
+Expressing sentences in Japanese with the words in their natural order takes time and requires practice!
+So, practice as much as possible!
+I hope this guide has helped you to have a basic understanding of this subject!

 Sentences with 2 objects

 Many verbs can take more than one object, and some none.
 When there is only one object, it is usually a direct object.
-And when there are two, the other is an indirect object (the destination of the direct object).
+And when there are two, the other is an indirect object (destination of the direct object).

 Word order with the particle の

-Now that we know a little bit about the order of the sentences, what about the word order?
-How can I use an adjective and say something belongs to me in the correct order?
+Now that we know a little about the order of sentences, how does the order of words look?
+How can I use an adjective and say that something belongs to me in the correct order?

-You are probably familiar with the の (no) particle.
-Ever wondered the word order when saying something belongs to another?
+You probably know the particle の (no).
+Have you ever wondered about the order of words when saying that something belongs to someone else?

-The の particle is not complicated.
-You can keep in mind that the possession is reversed: ケビンの車 (Kevin's car).
-But what about when the sentence is big?
+The particle の is not complicated.
+You can keep in mind that possession is inverted: ケビンの車 (Kevin’s car).
+But what if the sentence is long?
 See the example below:

 Advancing a little